evgeny-sureev/RxAlertController/README.md

 ## Changelog

+- `6.0` Migrate to Swift 5.4 and RxSwift 6
 - `5.0` Migrate to Swift 5 and RxSwift 5.0
 - `4.0` Migrate to Swift 4.2
 - `3.0` Convert return values from `Observable`s to `Single` and `Maybe`